HKCodeCamp/bartr/README.md

 ```
 bundle exec foreman start
 ```
+7. Verified if everything setup properly by open browser and enter http://10.10.10.10:5000.
+It should show the app website.

+If everything worked properly, you can press Ctrl-C to exit foreman.

-You can suspend the VM from your host machine via command:
+You may suspend the VM from your host machine via command:
 ```
 vagrant suspend
 ```